-In October 2021, the FASB issued ASU 2021-08 "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers" to add contract assets and contract liabilities from contracts with customers acquired in a business combination to the list of exceptions to the fair value recognition and measurement principles that apply to business combinations, and instead require them to be accounted for in accordance with revenue recognition guidance.
+In October 2021, the FASB issued ASU 2021-08 "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers" to add contract assets and contract liabilities from contracts with customers to the fair value recognition and measurement principles that apply to business combinations, and instead require them to be accounted for in accordance with revenue recognition guidance.
 The new guidance is mandatorily effective for the company on January 1, 2023 and applied prospectively, with early adoption permitted.
 Brookfield Asset Management ULC is currently evaluating the new guidance.